 More Tips for Making a Great Chocolatini

-Godiva is the liqueur I used when first trying out this recipe and I like it because it has a rich chocolate flavor and creamy texture.
-Dorda Double Chocolate Liqueur is another fantastic option that I would consider a comparable substitute.
+- Godiva is the liqueur we used when first trying out this recipe and we like it because it has a rich chocolate flavor and creamy texture.
+Dorda Double Chocolate Liqueur is another fantastic option that we would consider a comparable substitute.

-If you cannot find a chocolate liqueur similar to those two, creme de cacao would be a decent substitute.
-However, you will lose that touch of extra creaminess.
+- If you cannot find a chocolate liqueur similar to those two, creme de cacao would be a decent substitute.
+You will lose that touch of extra creaminess, though.

 How Strong is the Chocolatini?